mikemaccana/powershell-profile/README.md

 <img src="icons/powershell.svg" width="96px" height="96px" align="left">

-# Mike's Powershell Profile: how to set up a terminal in Windows if you've been using *nix for 20 years
+# Mike's Powershell profile: how to set up a terminal in Windows if you've been using *nix for 20 years

 Heya.
 I've been using bash for about two decades before getting into Powershell.
 I'm a *nix person.
 I've worked at both Red Hat in the early days, IBM's dedicated Linux team, and a bunch of other places working with *nix as an sysadmin, SRE, Architect, and CTO.
 I now develop node and TypeScript while trying to make [verifying companies for EV HTTPS](https://certsimple.com/help/what-is-ev-ssl) less painful at [CertSimple](https://certsimple.com).